"WordPress powers more than 30% of the web..." but should it power your site?

 Now let's say we want to have a detailed page for all those same people to show their full bio and contact info.
 In WordPress, we would need to copy/paste all the information to those unique individual pages.
 Worse yet, with most WordPress sites plug-ins are used to make unique features that make the content display in a unique way which adds to the number of clicks needed to edit even the unique pages.

-If you want to preview a site in Craft, we have an example of our template sites set up for you to check out over at themes.bluefishds.com.
+If you want to preview a site in Craft, we have an example of our template sites set up for you to check out one version over at themes.bluefishds.com.